 - In The Best Offer, the hero delivers two grocery bags to his love interst.
 We see a baguette sticking out from one of them.

 - In the first Death Wish, this is one of the ways the police narrow the search for the vigilante: after a subway mugger is killed they find an abandoned bag of groceries on a seat on the train across from his body with a receipt from D'Agostinos in his neighborhood, in which they (correctly) figure the vigilante bought them at the store near his home.

 - At the end of The Departed, Sullivan carries one of these bags into his apartment.
 He gets shot by Dignam, and the groceries do end up all over the floor.
 The original script even called for the rat that comes out to start nibbling on a fallen bagel.

-- In the 2010 Eddie Lebron fan film of Megaman, Dr. Wily, before planning his revenge removes bran flakes and a roll of paper towels from a paper bag, sets them on his kitchen counter, and then sits down to think up his evil scheme...
+- In Mega Man (Eddie Lebron), Dr. Wily, before planning his revenge removes bran flakes and a roll of paper towels from a paper bag, sets them on his kitchen counter, and then sits down to think up his evil scheme...

 - In Taken, Bryan uses one of these bags as camouflage to get into the Paris apartment.
 The only recognizable food item is not one but TWO baguettes; the greens look like a small ficus plant.
 (Evidently in France you need more than one baguette.)